syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 ## Display Appointments based on client’s time zone

 Display the appointments based on the client’s local time zone in scheduler.
 For example, consider a scenario that you are in North Carolina and you want to set up a meeting at 10 A.M. on North Carolina time.
 You have colleagues in London and Chennai, and they also need to participate.
 The time for this meeting will be 3 P.M.
 (15:00) in London and 8.30 P.M. in Chennai.
 When each view your Scheduler, you need to see the appointment displayed relative to your local time zones.
-It can be achieved by getting browser's timezone and set it's value to the scheduer time zone and appointment’s time zone to Eastern Standard Time (North Carolina) [as you are in North Carolina and it’s time zone is Eastern Standard Time].
+It can be achieved by getting browser's timezone and set it's value to the scheduler time zone and appointment’s time zone to Eastern Standard Time (North Carolina) [as you are in North Carolina and it’s time zone is Eastern Standard Time].

 ```csharp
 @using Syncfusion.Blazor.Schedule